GreenRaccoon23/snapzip/README.md

 4. *tar and compress* `directory` to `directory.tar.sz`

 ### Additional Notes
 [Snappy](https://github.com/google/snappy) compression is **extremely stable**.
-Personally, I've compressed and decompressed a few terabytes so far with this program and have **never** had a single corrupt file.
+Personally, I've compressed and decompressed a few terabytes so far with this program and have **never** had a single corrupt file. :smile:

-Also, `snapzip` will **never** overwrite another file; whenever it creates a new file, if another one exists with the same name, it will rename the new one automatically to an unused name.
+Also, as an added convenience, `snapzip` will **never** overwrite another file; it automatically generates an unused name when creating a file.
 For example, when running:

-    snapzip file.apk
+    snapzip file.js

-if `file.apk.sz` already exists, the compressed file will be named `file(1).apk.sz` (unless that one already exists too, then the name will be `file(2).apk.sz`, and so on).
+if `file.js.sz` already exists, the compressed file will be named `file(1).js.sz` (unless that one already exists too, then the name will be `file(2).js.sz`, and so on).

 ### Resources
 I uploaded this program for simplicity's and portability's sake (installation only requires one command and 3 seconds).
 For a more robust and even faster alternative written in C, go to: